JaydevVadachhak/softtalksapp/README.md

 ### User Authentication

-Users can sign up or log in using email/password or Google authentication via Firebase.
+Users can sign up or log in using email/password authentication via Firebase.
 Once authenticated, the user's profile information (username, email, photo URL) is sent to the server and stored in Redis.

 ### One-to-One Chat